tabahi/tabahidocs/docs/editing-in-forestry.md

 {
   Serial.printf("Inbox count: %d \n", Console.inbox);
 }
 ```

-Then  read all the messages one-by-one in either top-to-bottom or from bottom-to-top manner
+Then  read all the messages one-by-one in either top-to-bottom or bottom-to-top manner

 ```cpp
 while (Console.inbox > 0)